 576-LTIN: Technology and Innovation

 This course examines the processes of managing technology and innovation within organizations to improve organizational productivity involving human, capital, and operational resources.
-Learners will explore the critical role of technology-oriented product and process for internally generated innovations or those obtained externally through alliances, partnerships, or acquisitions.
-Such innovations can enhance organizational performance and can lead to increased productivity within organizations, departments, and strategic business/operating units in organizations of all kinds.
-The course will also introduce learners to the Internet of Things (IoT) paradigm and its potential for generating ideas for innovations for organizations.
+Innovations can enhance organizational performance and can lead to increased productivity within organizations, departments, and strategic business/operating units within for-profit businesses, government and public sector institutions, and not-for-profit organizations and agencies.
+This subject is important, as Canada’s productivity lags behind other developed countries, particularly that of the United States, with whom the productivity gap has widened in recent years.
+This course will also introduce the Internet of Things (IoT) paradigm and its potential for helping organizations to generate ideas for innovations.
 Finally, this course addresses the importance of management support for introducing innovation to improve efficiencies within the work environment and to encourage a culture of co-creation that can lead to increased productivity.

 After completing this course, learners will be able to:

-- explain the basic concept of the Internet of Things (IoT) paradigm and its potential for generating innovations.
+- describe the basics of the Internet of Things (IoT) paradigm and its potential for generating innovations;

 - Lesson 1: Introduction to Technology and Innovation in Organizations